API examples to manage personal access tokens, applications, and flags

 Generate a personal access token

-To access the APIs, follow the instructions for creating a token.
-They are linked to your user account and inherit all associated permissions.
+To access the APIs, you need a personal access token.
+Tokens are linked to your user account and inherit all associated permissions.

 Authorization: Bearer <personal_access_token>